telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/external-content-in-shapes.md

 In addition to manually drawing the shapes, you are able to use the [HTML Drawing](/framework/drawing/drawing-dom) feature to convert existing document content into static drawings.

-The example below demonstrates how to render HTML content in Kendo UI Diagram shapes by placing a chart into the Diagram shapes.

 ###### Example

 ```html